Ozboz1/Nanoswarm/README.md

 # NanoSwarm.io
-A browser-based swarm RTS game built with React and Firebase.
+This is the full gameplay setup for NanoSwarm.io with core canvas, logic files, and deploy-ready structure.